dantetheshadeslayer/gatsby-world-starter/README.md

 - Google Analytics needs to be configured
 - Montserrat and Open Sans are used as default, import preferred fonts in gatsby-config.js and call them from global.scss
+- Email hello@aerocreate for any feature requests
-- Starter template courtesy of aerocreate.com
+- Starter template made with love by aerocreate.com